Skip to footer content

 SMTP and IronPDF Integration Guide

 SMTP (Simple Mail Transfer Protocol) is a critical component for email communication.
 Developers often need a reliable way to test email message functionalities within their applications.
 This is where Papercut SMTP shines.
 It is a lightweight, easy-to-use simplified SMTP server designed to capture emails for local testing without sending them to the actual recipients.
 Papercut SMTP for C# is particularly useful for C# developers as it integrates seamlessly with .NET applications.
-We will also see IronPDF integration with SMTP server.
+We will also see IronPDF integration with the SMTP server.

 Features of Papercut SMTP